Set priors.

 The @model macro accepts a function definition and rewrites it such that call of the function generates a Model struct for use by the sampler.

 However, models can be constructed by hand without the use of a macro.
-Taking the gdemo model above as an example, the macro-based definition can be implemented also (a bit less generally) with the macro-free version
+Taking the gdemo model above as an example, the macro-based definition can be implemented as well (a bit less generally) with the macro-free version

 using DynamicPPL